 Leasehold vs freehold – The differences

-If you’re thinking about buying a new home, you’ll have two main options to choose from when it comes to property ownership – leasehold or freehold.
+If you’re thinking about buying a new home in the UK, you’ll have two main options to choose from when it comes to property ownership – leasehold or freehold.

-If you’re unsure what they both mean and which is best for you, we explain the key differences to help you come to a decision.
+If you’re unsure what they both mean and which is best for you, we explain the key differences between leasehold and freehold to help you come to a decision.

 If you opt for a leasehold, you’ll be the owner of your new home for a specific period of time, known as the lease.
 After this, your home will belong to the freeholder again.